-Boerum Hill is a small neighborhood in northwest Brooklyn that begins where Downtown Brooklyn ends.
+Boerum Hill is a small neighborhood in northwest Brooklyn, just south of Downtown Brooklyn.
 It is named for the colonial farm of the Boerum family, who occupied most of the area in the mid-18th century.
-Most notably, Simon Boerum represented New York in the Continental Congress in 1774 and 1775.
+Simon Boerum most notably represented New York in the Continental Congress in 1774 and 1775.

 The neighborhood is bounded by Court Street/Boerum Place to the west; Schermerhorn Street/Flatbush Avenue to the north; Fourth Avenue to the east; and Baltic Street to the south.
 Most of the neighborhood’s buildings are protected by landmarks and historic districts.
-Buyers in Boerum Hill can expect to find historic brownstones, townhouses, and low-rise multi-family apartment buildings.
+Those searching in Boerum Hill can expect to find historic brownstones, townhouses, and low-rise multi-family buildings.

-There is a wealth of public transportation for such a small neighborhood.
 The area is serviced by the 2, 3, 4, 5, A, B, C, F, G, and Q trains.
-Notable attractions include many independent boutiques, restaurants, art galleries owned by local artists, and close proximity to the Barclays Center, which is home to the Brooklyn Nets.
+Notable attractions include many independent boutiques, restaurants, local art galleries, and close proximity to the Barclays Center, which is home to the Brooklyn Nets.